Website The Kensington Redondo Beach

 - Must be criminally cleared by DOJ and FBI via the Live-Scan process prior to initial presence in the facility.

-- Must test negative for COVID prior to working in the community.
+- Must test negative for COVID before working in the community.

 Mental and Physical Requirements: